redkai11/Housing-Price-Prediction/README.md

 # Description
 This is a kaggle competition. https://www.kaggle.com/c/house-prices-advanced-regression-techniques.

-* Feature Engineering
-** Imputate missing values using median (numerical) and mode (categorical) values ** Identify most important features via correlation values ** Separate and encode nominal and ordinal features
+* Imputate missing values using median (numerical) and mode (categorical) values
+* Identify most important features via correlation values
+* Separate and encode nominal and ordinal features
-** Visualize the distribution of each feature and perform log or box-cox transformation to fix skewness/heteroscedasticity
+* Visualize the distribution of each feature and perform log or box-cox transformation to fix skewness/heteroscedasticity
 * Compare the performance of RandomForestRegressor, GradientBoostingRegressor, XGBoostRegressor, CatBoostRegressor, and LassoRegressor via RMSE

 For the sake of time, I did not perform hyperparameter tuning in this project.